sunng87/slacker-cluster/README.md

 * `:all` call on all servers available
 * `:random` pick a random server to call

+### Grouping results

+When you are using :grouping function, you might get multiple return values from different servers.
+A new option `:grouping-results` is to define how many values to return for the call.
+Possible values are:

+* `:single` default, only return a single value, behavior same as the function call
+* `:vector` returns values from different servers as a vector
+* `:map` returns values from different servers as a map, with server's host:port as key

+Note that `:vector` and `:map` would break default behavior of the function call, and change return type.

 ## Examples

 There is a cluster example in the source code.
 To run the server,